Council Tenants Open or Close

 A property that has been empty for over 2 years could qualify for a reduction in VAT to 5% on renovation works to bring the property back into use.
 Properties empty for over 10 years could qualify for a reduction in VAT to 0% on renovation works!

-We are keen to help empty property owners recycle their properties back into use, but where owners refuse or are unable to bring properties back into use we can consider the use of more formal enforcement measures, particularly where the property is causing nuisance.
+We are keen to help empty property owners recycle their properties back into use, but where owners refuse or are unable to bring properties back into use more formal enforcement measures can be used, particularly where the property is causing anuisance.

 Handyperson Service Open or Close